teksi/wastewater/docs/en/user-guide/layerexplanations/layerexplanation.rst

  .. figure:: images/od_organisation.jpg

 This table is today a little bit hidden in the wastewater_structures group (but it is not only related to wastewater structures).
+As the VSA dataset contains over 2'300 organisations, there is a filter set up to limit the selection of organisations to the active ones (attribute tww_active)

 Maintenance events ``tww_app.vw_tww_maintenance``
 --------------------------------------------------

-Maintenance events can be created through the view tww_od.vw_tww_maintenance.
+Maintenance events can be created through the view tww_app.vw_tww_maintenance.

 These maintenance events are used in the maintenance tabs in the main tables.
 They can be linked to one or several wastewater structures.